awsdocs/amazon-rds-user-guide/doc_source/CHAP_Storage.md

 <a name="rds-provisioned-iops-storage-range-reference"></a>[\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_Storage.html)

-\* Maximum IOPS of 64,000 is guaranteed only on [Nitro\-based instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instance-types.html#ec2-nitro-instances) that are on m5 instance types\.
+\* Maximum IOPS of 64,000 is guaranteed only on [Nitro\-based instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instance-types.html#ec2-nitro-instances) that are on the m5, r5, and z1d instance types\.
 Other instance families guarantee performance up to 32,000 IOPS\.
+For more information on DB instance IOPS performance, see [Amazon EBS–Optimized Instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-optimized.html)\.

 ### Combining Provisioned IOPS Storage with Multi\-AZ deployments or Read Replicas<a name="Overview.ProvisionedIOPS-support"></a>

 For production OLTP use cases, we recommend that you use Multi\-AZ deployments for enhanced fault tolerance with Provisioned IOPS storage for fast and predictable performance\.

 You can also use Provisioned IOPS SSD storage with read replicas for MySQL, MariaDB or PostgreSQL\.
 The type of storage for a read replica is independent of that on the master DB instance\.
-For example, you might use General Purpose SSD for read replicas with a master DB instance that uses Provisioned IOPS SSD storage to reduce costs\.
+For example, you might use General Purpose SSD for read replicas ith a master DB instance that uses Provisioned IOPS SSD storage to reduce costs\.
 However, your read replica's performance in this case might differ from that of a configuration where both the master DB instance and the read replicas use Provisioned IOPS SSD storage\.

 ### Provisioned IOPS Storage Costs<a name="Overview.ProvisionedIOPS-cost"></a>